nklayman/vue-cli-plugin-electron-builder/README.md

 # Vue CLI Plugin Electron Builder

-A Vue Cli 3 plugin for Electron with no required configuration
+A Vue Cli 3 plugin for Electron with no required configuration that uses [Electron Builder](https://www.electron.build/) and [Electron Webpack](https://webpack.electron.build/).
 **IMPORTANT: Your app must be created with Vue-CLI 3 (vue create my-app), will not work with Vue-CLI 2 (vue init webpack my-app)**

 ## Quick Start: